ktor-doc-jp/ktor-doc-jp/quickstart/guides/oauth.md

 ![](/quickstart/guides/oauth/etc_hosts.png){:.rounded-shadow}

-The structure of this file is simple: <kbd>#</kbd> character for comments, and each non empty, and non-comment line should contain an IP address followed by several host names separated by spaces or tabs.
+The structure of this file is simple: <kbd>#</kbd> character for comments, and each non empty and non-comment line, should contain an IP address followed by several host names separated by spaces or tabs.

 ### MacOS/Linux